• January 5, 2026

 You should receive a Form 1099-INT from any financial institution you have an account with that earned $10 or more in interest during the calendar year.
 The IRS views earned interest as part of your total gross income.
 For this reason, it’s taxed the same amount as your ordinary income.
 The same goes for one-time cash bonuses, such as for a new account opening.
 If you were expecting a refund, this may slightly reduce what you get back.

-General Electric Credit Union (GECU) members with a Thrive Money Market, certificate, Choice Checking, or Amplified High-Yield Checking account can access their 1099-INT form(s) by requesting them via Secure Email or Secure Chat from within Online Banking or our mobile app.1 Forms will also be mailed out to members before January 31st.
+General Electric Credit Union (GECU) members with a Thrive Money Market, certificate, Choice Checking, or Amplified High-Yield Checking account account will receive their forms by mail before January 31st

-GECU accountholders can check their balance and accrued interest within Online Banking or our mobile app.
-While you don’t necessarily need to crunch the numbers ahead of the April 15th deadline, it’s beneficial to keep your personal income tax liability in mind so there are no surprises.
+Accountholders can check their balance and accrued interest within Online Banking or our mobile app.
+While you don’t necessarily need to crunch the numbers ahead of the April 15th filing deadline, it’s beneficial to keep your personal income tax liability in mind so there are no surprises.
 Consult an accountant for guidance tailored to your specific financial situation.

 Back to blog home